123jk's Archlinux guide

 b: first install of the packages

 Do note that none of the apps and configs from the install media will carry to your environment.
-Also if you didn't install all the apps you wanted in this step you can do that later.
+Also if you didn't get all the apps you want here you can do that later.

-To install any packages right now, we use pacstrap -K /mnt *packages*, put the names of the packs you want in there.
-The base pkg is required, a linux kernel of any kind (plain linux, LTS, or zen) + the firmware (linux-firmware) are recommended, anything else is up for you to decide.
+To install packages right now, use pacstrap -K /mnt *packages*, put any packages you want after it. base pkg is required, a linux kernel of any kind (linux(regular kernel), linux-LTS(older version with longer support), or linux-zen(modded kernel for better desktop use)) + firmwares (linux-firmware for all kernel) will also be needed, anything else is up for you to decide.

 Obviously with only that you can't have a "real" system so here are some appls you might want: